 Authors conducted an experiment with the AR database, in which subjects are wearing sunglasses and scarves.
-The results showed that upper face occlusions — the eye region — cause a significant dropdown in facial recognition: 92.7%-37.3%.
-Meanwhile, the lower face occlusion — mouth and chin — show a less dramatic accuracy decline: 91.8%-83.6%.
+The results showed that upper face occlusions — especially in the eye region — cause a significant dropdown in facial recognition, from 92.7% to 37.3%.
+Meanwhile, the lower face occlusion — mouth and chin — show a less dramatic accuracy decline: 91.8% to 83.6%.

-Authors assume that this phenomenon can be explained by misalignment sensitivity that common FR approaches — elastic bunch graph matching, Fisherfaces — are susceptible to.
-A face alignment algorithm is proposed as a possible remedy: it minimizes the closest distance at the classification step, while also providing rough estimation of the facial features positioning.
+Authors assume that this phenomenon can be explained by misalignment sensitivity that common FR approaches, such as elastic bunch graph matching,l or Fisherfaces, are susceptible to.
+A face alignment algorithm could be a possible remedy: it minimizes the closest distance at the classification step, while also providing rough estimation of the facial features positioning.
 Interestingly, authors also pointed out that an occlusion’s surface texture may affect recognition accuracy.

 Types of Face Occlusion

-Commonly, there are two general types of occlusion: Real and Synthetic.
-Natural occlusions — such as eyelashes, facial hair, skin conditions — are sometimes mentioned as an independent type as well.
+As observed by Antispoofing.org, there are two general types of occlusion: Real and Synthetic.
+Natural occlusions, such as eyelashes, facial hair, or skin conditions, are sometimes mentioned as an independent type as well.